deathworlders/online/content/book/deathworlders/chapter-37-grounded.md

 “It’s…” Allison balked at saying *’okay’* on the grounds that it patently wasn’t.
 The only place on Earth where she’d felt comfortable and at peace was a pile of ash under a deeper pile of snow at this point.
 That didn’t leave a lot of room for *’okay.’*

 “...You didn’t do it,” she said instead, then got the hell away from that subject for the moment.
-“Uh...
-Guess you recognize Xiù and Julian.”
+“Uh...Guess you recognize Xiù and Julian.”

 “Yeah!”
 Taylor grabbed the opportunity to be a friendly host, and met them both with a friendly handshake and more than a hint of relief.
 “It’s a pleasure.”